7 Best Project Management Methodologies to Use in 2024

 Without it, it’s impossible to estimate a project budget, gather a team, manage resources, or allocate time efficiently.
 You’ll need a detailed and clear plan.

 In this article, you’ll learn what project management methodologies are, and their advantages and disadvantages.
 You’ll also get useful tips on how to put your project management methodology into action and get results.
+We’ll also discuss how the integration of a time tracker can elevate your project management process, providing essential insights to optimize workflow and ensure project success.

-Project Management Methodologies: the Basics
+Project Management Methodologies: The Basics

 Let’s start at the beginning.
 Project management methodologies (PMM) are a set of rules, principles, and techniques that defines: